chalatz/tours/pages/info/reviews-comments-content.md

     beautiful island.
 Today is our last day and we are busy doing some last minute sightseeing and packing.
 When we get home I will be sure to post favorable and thorough reviews for you as we very very much enjoyed our trips and time with your company and people.
-Thank you again for making our time on Rodos very special.
+Thank you again for making our time on Rhodes very special.
     Memorable.
 And amazing!!!! <br> All the best.
-Marcia (13 Sept) Johnstonhouse@verizon.net\n\nDear Nicholas, Thank you for our tours of Rhodos conducted by your Company, it was indeed very nice to see the beauty and historical buildings and scenery on our tour.
+Marcia (13 Sept) Johnstonhouse@verizon.net\n\nDear Nicholas, Thank you for our tours of Rhodes conducted by your Company, it was indeed very nice to see the beauty and historical buildings and scenery on our tour.
 Very well driven and explained by you brother Michael.
 Every thing was first class..Thank you.
 My wife and I look forward to our return to Rhodos and Kastellorizo.